statecharts/statecharts.github.io/fizzbuzz-actions-guards.md

 }
 ```

-The following code goes through a for loop, increments 'i', and sends the machine an event called _increment_.
+The statechart definition needs to be passed to the `xstate.Machine` function.
+This `machine` provides us with the _initial_ state, and a way to jog the state machine (`transition()`).
+The following code goes through a for loop, which increments 'i', and sends the machine an event called _increment_.

 **This loop "generates" an event every iteration.**{:.caption}
 ``` javascript